The Mandalorian season 3 release date confirmed – cast, plot and latest news

 The galaxy's premier father figure will have more adventures on Disney+.

-We’re now just one week away from The Mandalorian season two finale and things seem to be pointing towards an epic conclusion, with Mando set to confront the sinister Moff Gideon and rescue his kidnapped companion.
+But amidst all the excitement there were also some key, solid hints for what to expect from season three, which may see Din Djarin (Pedro Pascal) get drawn further into his Mandalorian heritage while Baby Yoda (Grogu as himself) learns how to control his Force abilities.

-Where will that leave things in regard to season three?
-It remains to be seen, but we do have an idea of when the next episodes will drop.
+Will Mando get caught in a civil war?
+What’s next for Moff Gideon, how will the darksaber come into play, and is this the last we’ve seen of the Empire?

-Here’s everything you need to know about The Mandalorian season three on Disney Plus.
+Read on for everything you need to know about The Mandalorian season three.

 The Mandalorian season 3 release date